Italy : Safety by CityItaly - safety as a country

 OVERALL RISK : LOW

 Milan is a very safe city, although some areas attract a lot of pickpockets.
-There are neighborhoods outside the city are best to be avoided.
+There are neighborhoods outside the city that are best to be avoided.
 Some scams are possible at the center of the Duomo where people will ask you for some money.
 Besides a large police presence in the area, some pickpockets still operate, as well as bag-snatchers.

 TRANSPORT & TAXIS RISK : MEDIUM